7 min read

 Lorraine Longbottom, RAM Tracking’s Transitional Finance Manager, noted,

 In the UK, 98% of RAM Tracking's customers pay via GoCardless, which facilitates immediate processing of due invoices.
 The automation facilitated by GoCardless has also been beneficial when incorporating acquired businesses into their system, eliminating the need for additional administration.

 RAM Tracking also utilises GoCardless's Success+ functionality, which uses payment intelligence to retry payments on an optimal day for each customer automatically.
 This has enhanced the RAM Tracking team's efficiency and allowed more time for customer query resolution.

 We can help

-GoCardless helps you automate payment collection, cutting down on the amount of admin your team needs to deal with when chasing invoices.
-Find out how GoCardless can help you with ad hoc payments or recurring payments.
+GoCardless helps you automate your billing process, cutting down on the amount of manual admin your team needs to deal with when chasing invoices.

 GoCardless makes it quick and easy to get started, and with no contracts or long-term commitment required, there’s no risk.
 You can set up instant, one-off, or recurring payments in the merchant dashboard in just a few clicks, and GoCardless automatically creates and sends all the necessary forms, doing all the heavy lifting for you.
 You can also connect to GoCardless via over 350 partner apps, such as Xero and Quickbooks.

 How can invoicing process be improved?